-If you are wanting to have 1 – 2 drinks when socializing, it’s important to pick smart drinks with a lower calorie content, these may include spirits with tonic water, diet sodas or HYDRA-KAGED (more on this below!).
-Wine is another good choice, as, although it’s slightly higher in calories, it does have some beneficial antioxidants and contains a health promoting nutrient called resveratrol.
+If you are wanting to have 1 – 2 drinks when socializing, it’s important to pick smart drinks with lower calorie content, these may include spirits with tonic water, diet sodas, or HYDRA-CHARGE (more on this below!).
+Wine is another good choice, as, although it’s slightly higher in calories, it does have some beneficial antioxidants and contains a health-promoting nutrient called resveratrol.

 If you are drinking larger amounts, e.g. for a birthday or special celebration, one method for damage limitation would be to limit food intake to only high protein, lower carb / fat foods, such as meat and vegetables.
 It may also be wise to plan the day off and the day after a rest day; due to the points discussed above, combined with lack of sleep, your recovery and growth capacity will be severely compromised.

 The dreaded hangover is caused by a multitude of factors, including dehydration, electrolyte imbalance, lack of sleep, loud noise, changes to your circadian rhythm, and the toxins from the alcohol itself.